Putin says he and Trump came to ‘understanding’ about how to end Ukraine war

 The Russian leader, who is attending the Shanghai Cooperation Organisation (SCO) forum in China's Tianjin City, said he would discuss the Alaska meeting with leaders attending the summit.

-Mr Putin was seen chatting and laughing with host Xi Jinping and Indian prime minister Narendra Modi at the summit, before sharing a car ride with Mr Modi to their venue for bilateral talks.
+Mr Putin was seen chatting and laughing with host Xi Jinping and Indian prime minister Narendra Modi at the summit.
+Mr Modi held the Russian leader’s hand as they walked towards Chinese president Xi, before sharing a car ride with Mr Modi to their venue for bilateral talks.

+President Xi slammed "bullying behaviour" from certain countries, in a veiled reference to the US.
+“The security and development tasks facing member states have become even more challenging," he added in his address.

+"Looking to the future, with the world undergoing turbulence and transformation, we must continue to follow the Shanghai spirit... and better perform the functions of the organisation," Mr Xi said.

-Mr Putin ordered the full-scale invasion of Ukraine in February 2022 and has made clear his intention not to stop fighting until he has annexed large swathes of the country including the eastern Donbas.
+The Russian leader used his speech to defend Moscow’s offensive in Ukraine, placing the blame squarely on the Nato security alliance.
+Mr Putin ordered the full-scale invasion of Ukraine in February 2022 and has made clear his intention not to stop fighting until he has annexed large swathes of the country, including the eastern Donbas.
 He euphemistically referred to the war as a “crisis” in his speech at the SCO.

 "We highly appreciate the efforts and proposals from China and India aimed at facilitating the resolution of the Ukrainian crisis," Mr Putin told the forum.
 "The understandings reached at the recent Russia-US meeting in Alaska, I hope, also contribute toward this goal," he added.